 12V battery, or other suitable 12V DC power source (a 12V, 6-amp battery charger will work in a pinch)

 Order your blue bowl fine gold recovery tool early as we sell out often.
-Allow approx. 1-2 weeks shipping.
+Allow 1-2 weeks shipping during peak season.

 You can raise or lower the bowl by turning the large disc clockwise or counterclockwise while attached to the bucket.
 The flange will hold the leveler in place as the disc is moved in either direction.
 Add these to your blue-bowl concentrator order below.